AviatrixSystems/Docs/StartUpGuides/appendix-CloudN-Startup-Guide.rst

 ***********************************
-Test Drive CloudN on Your Laptop
+Test Drive ACX on Your Laptop
 ***********************************

-CloudN can be installed on your laptop and test drive it for evaluation purpose.
+ACX can be installed on your laptop and test drive it for evaluation purpose.
 It runs on vmware Workstation, vmware Player, Fusion and virtual box.

-Download CloudN Images
+Download ACX Images
 #######################

-Follow `the instruction <http://docs.aviatrix.com/StartUpGuides/CloudN-Startup-Guide.html>`_ to download CloudN image.
+Follow `the instruction <http://docs.aviatrix.com/StartUpGuides/CloudN-Startup-Guide.html>`_ to download ACX image.

-Test Drive CloudN in NAT Mode
+Test Drive ACX in NAT Mode
 #################################

 One good configuration to test drive cloudN is to deploy it on your